Japan–Singapore relations: Establishment of relations and economic relationship

 Japan and Singapore had little interaction following the occupation.
 In 1959, a request for reparations was submitted to the Japanese government, but Japan refused them on the grounds that Singapore was still a crown colony of Britain, and they had already paid reparations to Britain in 1951.
 Singapore existed as a crown colony of the United Kingdom until 1963, during which they merged to become a state of Malaysia.
 However, following major political disagreements and racial disputes, the Malaysian government unanimously voted to expel Singapore from the union, resulting in Singapore's complete independence on August 9, 1965.

-Following the establishment of independence, Japan and Singapore reached an agreement for fifty million Singaporean Dollars, though Japan did not offer an official apology for war crimes committed during the occupation.
+In 1963 the Singapore Chinese Chamber of Commerce called for reparations amounting to S$50 million.
+In October 1966, Japanese Foreign Minister Etsusaburo Shiina visited Singapore, and agreed with Singapore's Foreign Minister S. Rajaratnam to undertake negotiations on reparations.
+On 21 September 1967 an agreement was signed under which Japan would gift S$25 million to Singapore, and loan an additional S$25 million.
+However, Japan did not offer an official apology for war crimes committed during the occupation.
 However, Japan did see the potential for Singapore and became their largest trading partner, as well as their largest overseas investor.
 In 1980, the Singapore Government initiated a campaign to learn from Japan in terms of corporate management, labour practices and public security.
 Company labour unions and koban, or neighbourhood police posts, were introduced to Singapore and became institutionalised.

 Japan's private sector was instrumental in the economic development of Singapore during its early years, with the Japanese corporations Seiko establishing a major manufacturing hub, and Sumitomo Chemical Corporation establishing Singapore's first-ever petrochemical plant.
 The Japan Productivity Center also advised Singapore on how to improve their own productivity.

 A major milestone in relations occurred in 2002 with the signing of the Japan-Singapore Economic Partnership Agreement (JSEPA) (日本シンガポール新時代経済連携協定 Nihon Shingapōru shin jidai keizai renkei kyōtei).
 This document served as Japan's first economic partnership agreement with another country.
 It enabled easier freedom of movement of people, goods, services, capital, information, etc. across the border between the two countries, and to strengthen cooperation in economic activities.

 It also eliminated all tariffs on exports from Japan to Singapore.
 Tariffs on imports from Singapore to Japan was also abolished, excluding agricultural products and leather products.

 The Japanese and Singaporean Governments had visited each other on multiple occasions.
 Both Japan and Singapore are members of the East Asia Summit, Asia-Pacific Economic Cooperation (APEC), ASEAN+3 (APT) and the World Trade Organization (WTO).

 Today, the two nations are each other's largest Asian investors.

 By 2015, more than 25,000 Japanese lived in Singapore, typically employed by the 1,100 Japanese companies that had operations there or are permanent residents.